 Moving on to the year , a fella named Emil Frey accidentally invented a product that he thought was so velvety, he named it Velveeta.
 The invention was a combination of whey and cheese, which required its own classification of pasteurized processed cheese food.
 Oddly enough, in , Kraft foods came up with a similar product that they also named Velveeta.
 Kraft fought for and won the rights to the name.
 By the end of the Great Depression in , when Americans were still mindful of stretching their dollars, Kraft introduced the Kraft Macaroni and Cheese Dinner, which was referred to as "the housewife's best friend -- a nourishing one pot meal".

-When you get depressed, do you stand in front of the fridge staring into the produce drawer or the shelf holding the leftover chocolate truffle pie?
 So, there you have it: the history and proof of popularity for this simply delicious meal just as it is.
 Or not.
 As we all know, cooks (being who they are) see plenty of room for imagination in simple things, while gourmet chefs work away to incorporate this all-time favorite into their menus by blending expensive ingredients like Gruyàre cheese, white wine, crème fraiche, mushrooms, lobster bits and more.
 Which is why, when you ask how macaroni and cheese is made, you'll find that it's like asking driving directions.
 Everyone has their own version of getting there.